nuwa-protocol/NIPs/nips/nip-2.md

 ## Rationale

 *(Placeholder: Detailed rationale to be added.
-Key design choices include: a general core mechanism for broad applicability, use of domain separators for security, inclusion of timestamp/nonce for replay protection, specific adaptations for HTTP and A2A common patterns.)*
+Key design choices include: a general core mechanism for broad applicability, use of domain separators for security, inclusion of timestamp/nonce (and `audience`) for replay protection, specific adaptations for HTTP and A2A common patterns.)*

 Using the standard `Authorization` HTTP header with a custom scheme (`DIDAuthV1`) for REST/RPC APIs aligns with common HTTP practices (e.g., `Bearer`, `Basic` schemes) and avoids proliferation of custom headers.
 This makes it easier for existing HTTP infrastructure and libraries to handle.
 For A2A communication, prioritizing the HTTP `Authorization` header method when A2A occurs over HTTP promotes consistency.
 The embedded authentication data structure is provided for scenarios where A2A does not run over HTTP or where direct message-level security is preferred.
 The JSON structure for authentication data is chosen for its widespread support and ease of parsing.
 Base64url encoding for the credentials in the `Authorization` header is standard for such use cases.